Wandlitz: History

-The townhouse in Wandlitz, former being a private hotel.

-The name Wandlitz was and is also often used as a synonym for the nearby "Waldsiedlung" compound, where the highest East German functionaries lived removed from the general population.
-But this settlement is a part of the town Bernau.

 Shortly after World War II, the village was home to an orphanage of children from Berlin.
 The orphanage, run by nuns, later became a holiday spot for visiting high-ranking Communist party members.
 The children of the small orphanage were frowned upon as second-class citizens by villagers, and often went hungry.

+The town hall of Wandlitz, previously a private hotel.

+The name Wandlitz is also often used as a synonym for the nearby "Waldsiedlung" (Forest Settlement) compound, where the highest East German functionaries lived removed from the general population.
+However, this settlement is actually located on the territory of the town Bernau.